-- Escalating price pressures from customers may adversely affect our business. - Significant declines in the production levels of our major customers could reduce our sales and harm our profitability. - The financial distress of major customers and within the supply base could significantly affect our operating performance. - The discontinuation of, loss of business or lack of commercial success, with respect to a particular product could reduce our sales and harm our profitability. - Work stoppages and similar events could significantly disrupt our business. - Our operations may be restricted by the terms of our credit agreements. - Inflation may adversely affect our profitability. - We could be negatively impacted by supplier shortages. - Warranty claims, product liability claims and product recalls could harm our business, results of operations and financial condition. - We may be involved from time to time in legal proceedings or commercial or contractual disputes, which could have an adverse effect on our business, results of operations and financial position. - We could be adversely impacted by environmental laws and regulations. - Developments or assertions by or against us relating to intellectual property rights could materially impact our business. - A disruption in our information technology systems could adversely affect our business and financial performance.
+- Escalating price pressures from customers may adversely affect our business. - Significant declines in the production levels of our major customers could reduce our sales and harm our profitability.

+- The financial distress of major customers and within the supply base could significantly affect our operating performance. - The discontinuation of, loss of business or lack of commercial success, with respect to a particular product could reduce our sales and harm our profitability. - Work stoppages and similar events could significantly disrupt our business. - Our operations may be restricted by the terms of our credit agreements. - Inflation may adversely affect our profitability. - We could be negatively impacted by supplier shortages. - Warranty claims, product liability claims and product recalls could harm our business, results of operations and financial condition. - We may be involved from time to time in legal proceedings or commercial or contractual disputes, which could have an adverse effect on our business, results of operations and financial position. - We could be adversely impacted by environmental laws and regulations. - Developments or assertions by or against us relating to intellectual property rights could materially impact our business. - A disruption in our information technology systems could adversely affect our business and financial performance.

-We may face risks related to financial services companies.
+We may face risks related to healthcare services companies.

-Business combinations with financial services entail special considerations and risks.
-If we acquire a target business in the financial services industry, we may be subject to, and possibly adversely affected by, the following risks:
+Business combinations with companies with operations in the healthcare and healthcare related wellness industries entail special considerations and risks.
+If we are successful in completing a business combination with a target business with operations in the healthcare and healthcare related wellness industries, we will be subject to, and possibly adversely affected by, the following risks: